jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chords-from-melodies.md

 see {% include chapter-link.html slug="bass-triads" %}.

-For more flexibility adding chords to melodies, see {% include chapter-link.html slug="treble-triads" %} for details.
+For more flexibility adding chords to melodies, see {% include chapter-link.html slug="treble-triads" %}.

 For more information about what chords sound good together and how to harmonize a melody,